AdobeDocs/experience-manager-64.en/help/assets/private-folder.md

 ---
 title: Private folder sharing
-description: Learn how to create a private folder in the Adobe Experience Manager (AEM) Assets and share it with other users and the assign various privileges to them.
+description: Learn how to create a private folder in the Adobe Experience Manager Assets and share it with other users and the assign various privileges to them.
 contentOwner: AG
 feature: Collaboration
 role: User